faith0896/PRP3_Digital-Portfolio/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > S – Situation:
-> I needed to prepare for future job interviews but was nervous about answering behavioral questions.
+> During an interview skills quiz, I recognized that I often struggled to organize my answers effectively under pressure.

 > T – Task:
-> My goal was to learn how to answer interview questions confidently using the STAR technique.
+> My goal was to learn a structured method for answering interview questions that highlight my skills and experiences clearly.

 > A – Action:
-> I attended an interview skills session, practiced answering common questions, and rehearsed with a peer while recording my responses for feedback.
+> I practiced answering sample questions using the STAR (Situation, Task, Action, Result) framework.
+I also watched recorded interview simulations and analyzed what made answers compelling.

 > R – Result:
-> I learned to structure my answers using STAR, which made my responses clearer and more professional.
-I now feel confident and prepared for real interviews.
+> I became more confident in handling behavioral questions and learned to highlight my strengths effectively.
+I now feel better prepared for real-world interviews by structuring my responses in a logical, impactful way.

 ---